lewisir/AdventOfCode-2021/README.md

 # AdventOfCode
-Working through the Advent of Code
+This repository stores the Python programs used to solve the sequence of challenges posed by Advent of Code